fugu-chop/launch_school/rb139_assessment/questions_to_address.md

 ```
 On `line 1-4` we define a `say` method with a `words` parameter.
 On `line 6`, we call the `say` method, passing in a string object (`"hi there"`) as an argument to the `words` parameter, and a block (as denoted by the `do`...`end` reserved words immediately following the `say` method invocation).
 The block is an __implicit argument__ and not assigned to a local variable within the method.

-On `line 2` in the `say` method definition, we can see that when `say` is called, the method will `yield` to a block if provided due to the `Kernel#block_given?` instance method.
+On `line 2` in the `say` method definition, we can see that when `say` is called, the method will execute a block if provided due to the `Kernel#block_given?` instance method.
 In our method invocation on `line 6`, there is a block provided, and so execution of the rest of the `say` method is paused as the block is executed.
 In our implementation, the block clears the screen of any displayed output.

 Once the block is finished executing, the rest of the `say` method can execute - this will output a string `"> hi there"` and return `nil` (since the `puts` method always returns `nil`).